derailedapp/.github/profile/README.md

 ## Introduction

 A social media where you are the platform.
-Decentralized social networking, instant messaging, and communities with the Derailed Protocol (Aurora,) and Twilight which allows you to use Derailed's entire featureset with any server that implements Aurora.
+Decentralized social networking, instant messaging, and communities with the Aurora Protocol and Twilight which allows you to use Derailed's entire featureset with any server that implements Aurora.

-## Inactivity Warning

-Derailed is no longer hosted on GitHub.
-Please check out our [GitLab organization](https://gitlab.com/derailed) where all of the magic happens.

 ## Tagging Along